hashcloak/Meson/docs/docs/docs.md

 The steps needed to add a new Ethereum based chain are:

-- Obtain access to an rpc endpoint
+- Obtain access to an rpc endpoint of the new chain
+- Change the `Provider.CBORPluginKaetzchen` to use the new service ticker
-- Configure currency.toml with the new service.
+- Configure `currency.toml` with the new service.

+After upating those sections